maubanel/GMS2-Platformer/README.md

 All artwork except for the palyer sprite needed for the game is supplied in this tutorial.

-In this walk through we will be working on:

-*

 * Tested on GameMake Studio2.3.5.589
 * [GitHub Account](https://github.com) (free)
 * [GitHub Desktop](https://desktop.github.com)